mbugni/DoomRunnerFlatpak/README.md

 #### 4 - Provide game files
 Put data files in the shared folder (eg `~/doom/data`), so both Doom Runner and the engine can access them.

-Your shared folder should look like this
+The shared folder should look like this:
 ```
 ~/doom/
 ├── config